mirainc/mira-kit/README.md

 Your app's `strings` must include at least one language localization for each property in `presentation_properties`.

+For `presentation_properties` of type `selection`, you will also need to include a string in `strings` for each `name` in your list of selectable items.

 Additionally, the Mira dashboard will expect your app to define at least one localization for several keys used in describing the app itself.
 - `content_type`: The type of data your app handles.
 For example, the Video Player app's `content_type` in English is "Video", and a restaurant app's `content_type` in English might be "Menu."
 - `description`: The plain-text description of your app and what it does.